SummaryRead the full fact sheet

-Other ‘rejuvenation’ or cosmetic treatments often performed along with a brow lift are facelift surgery (to correct ageing changes in the mid to lower face and neck regions), eyelid surgery (to rejuvenate ageing eyes) and skin resurfacing techniques.
+Other ‘rejuvenation’ or often performed along with a brow lift are surgery (to correct ageing changes in the mid to lower face and neck regions), (to rejuvenate ageing eyes) and skin resurfacing techniques.

 If you are concerned about the way you look or are thinking about cosmetic treatments to boost your confidence, there are alternatives.
 These may include lifestyle changes or accepting yourself the way you are.